LeilaZa/NY-Scraper/README.md

 # New York Times- Web Scraper - Python
-### This Python code collect articles from The New York Times over the provided link
+### This Python code collect articles from The New York Times over your provided link
 ##### The output CSV file provide date, type of the article, author, link of the atricle and the content of the articles

 ###### Use `webdriver.Chrome` to point to the downloaded chromdriver (.exe in winodows OS) file.